Tabs

 It's been a year since his appendectomy, and for the most part, he's healed perfectly fine.
 His procedure was laparoscopic, so there were three entry points: On his left side, his belly button, and in the crease between his pubic area and stomach.
 I can no longer see any scar in his belly button or crease, and just a faint one on his left side.
 He sporadically feels some pain there, we're not sure why.
 My assumption is that his muscles are just knitting back together; he also sat a lot during recovery, and he probably needs to stretch that area out, honestly!
 Once in a while, he has a hard time picking up or moving heavy objects (like big cases of bottled water, for instance), but that is rare.
 It's to the point that it's just something that happened last year, and he's moved on from it.

 We've knocked out about 75% of the medical bills; I think we have about $1,500 left to pay, and like I said, it's on auto-pay and I don't have to think about it.
+It auto-pays with a credit card that gives me rewards, so I'm making my money work for me!

 I hate that this episode made me think about our mortality.
 Yes, we know we're no spring chickens, and that, at some point, we'll have to deal with things like illness or surgeries.
 But dammit, I thought I'd have another decade before some sort of emergency happened.
 I was more worried about how to talk this doctor-hater into a prostate exam and colonoscopy!